sdunlap-afit/icefw/exercise2.md

 	</details>

 23. Congrats!
 You have successfully implement your proof of concept rootkit!
 What other functions would we be able to develop using a more flushed out rootkit?
 Communicate from the device to other connected devices!
 Set their speed, replace firmware, override instructions., and more!
-Brodcats to bootloader commands:
+Brodcasts to bootloader commands:
 ```
 		undefined Send_UART_Cmd()
 	    r0:4           input